HenrikSamuelsson/reading-the-passionate-programmer/README.md

 #### Exercise 20: Act on Daily Hit

 Will on sundays make a list of 5 daily hits to do for the coming week based on work related goals.

+### Tip 21: Remember Who You Work For

+Align yourself with the needs of the business and also align the business with your needs.
+This will ensure that you’re executing on the right things.

+Aligning goes both vertical and horizontal in the meaning that one must align with the team members as well as the managers.

+#### Exercise 21: Act on Remember Who You Work For

+At the point on writing this its vacation times but when getting back there will be a start-up meeting.
+This meeting will be a good opportunity to get aligned with the business needs.